Starter

 • In March 2025, Motorola agreed to acquire InVisit, a visitor management platform, strengthening command centre offerings.

-• In May 2025, they announced a $4.4 billion acquisition of Silvus Technologies, a leader in mobile ad-hoc mesh networks for defense and public safety.
+• In May 2025, they announced a USD 4.4 billion acquisition of Silvus Technologies, a leader in mobile ad-hoc mesh networks for defense and public safety.

 • The Silvus deal is the second largest in company history, expected to close in Q3/Q4 2025, a significant asset in Motorola’s Statistics growth phase.